Skip to main content

 Before undertaking an AI scoring pilot, both parties sign a mutual non-disclosure agreement (MNDA) to protect data confidentiality.
 This MNDA should clearly outline the types of shared data, the purposes for which it can be used, and measures to prevent unauthorized access or leaks.

-Any sensitive personnel data or profiles provided for training should be properly anonymized and handled according to applicable regulations.
+Any sensitive personnel data or profiles provided for testing should be properly anonymized and handled according to applicable regulations.
 Responsible data sharing and governance practices are key to developing ethical AI tools.

-To retrain our model effectively, data is the linchpin.
-Our data encompasses:
+To run our model effectively, data is the linchpin.
+The data required encompasses:

 • Profiles: These can be raw files (PDF, PNG, JPEG, etc.) or structured objects such as JSON and YAML, each profile having a unique ID.